kpe03/capstone-project/README.md

 ## Team Roles
 Product Owner: Mason
-Quality Assurance: David Campos
+Quality Assurance: David
-Scrum Master 1:
+Scrum Master 1: Kaitlyn
-Scrum Master 2:
+Scrum Master 2: Landon
-Scrum Master 3:
+Scrum Master 3: Kazi
+Scrum Master 4: Gerry

 ## Group Goals / Future Plans
 - We are planning to see what technology is readily available so we can find a starting point for the software.